-- Classroom-based training.
 Workshops can cover a range of topics, from best practices in preventative maintenance and nuisance abatement to fair housing requirements and tenant screening.
 Courses may be structured to cover the full spectrum of topics with which property owners should be familiar, or to go into greater depth on a single issue.

-- One-on-one technical assistance.
 More intensive technical assistance can help property owners conduct needs assessments, prepare a budget, and comply with local regulatory requirements.

-- Access to capital.
 In some areas, property owners seeking access to capital to improve the physical condition of the property may find that market rents are too low to justify a conventional private bank loan, even if the improvements financed with the loan would be sufficient to fill the property with paying tenants.
 Local jurisdictions can provide access to low-cost capital or funding for energy retrofits that decrease operating costs and can be used to upgrade systems.
 (See related policy, Expanded access to capital for owners of unsubsidized affordable rental properties.)

 These programs may be developed and hosted directly by the local housing department, or in partnership with nonprofit organizations that specialize in these topics.
 Roundtable discussions with property owners can be helpful to identify the most relevant topics to cover.
 In addition, consultation with local staff who interact with property owners can be instructive.
 For example, feedback from the code enforcement department or office of tax revenue can uncover common deficiencies and challenges.